hazama-yuinyan/Expresso/Expresso/Documentations/ExpressoTutorial.md

 ### The `dictionary` Type

-The dictionary type, which is sometimes called a HashMap or simply an object, is a collection of several keys and values.
+The `dictionary` type, which is sometimes called a `HashMap` or simply an `object`, is a collection of several keys and values.

 ```expresso
 let dict = {"a": 10, "b": 20};